SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ___
 # Growth & Next Steps <a name="growth-next-steps"></a>

 The proof of concept was successful.
-I have shown that I can get very accurate predictions for what bins my kids' toys belong in, albeit on a small number of classes, but also with a very limited data set.
+I have shown that I can get very accurate predictions for what bins my kid's toys belong in, albeit on a small number of classes, but also with a very limited data set.
 Should this Toy Robot proceed to the next phase of development, I'll know that I can always employ MobileNetV2 to get accurate predictions.

 On the other hand, the process has left me more curious about building a CNN of my own, and I have two ambitions for future versions of this project.

 1. **Use Keras_tuner:** Keras Tuner is available for optimizing the many levers and buttons that make CNNs work.
 I did not try it here in part because it is time intensive (it works like I have here, making one change at a time, but allows for a greater range of learning and architectural parameters), but mostly because I wanted to see for myself how varying the details of the network architecture can change its performance.
 I found that it didn't change much, but there is some hope that adding layers and filters does make a difference, even though for small data sets, it is generally recommended that "less equals more."

 2. **Get Scientific about the Data:** CNN in Data Science is usually treated as an exercise in optimizing algorithms for the data that is already at hand, and that is how I have approached it here.
 But one aspect that has not been optimized in this project so far is the images themselves!
 Earlier I said that I was systematic about the images, but I'll amend that here to say I was quasi-systematic.
 I balanced the classes; I aimed to balance the backgrounds within the classes; I aimed to balance closeup, cropped images with distant ones, etc. But I started by taking images of toys strewn - as if haphazardly - across the floor in an effort to mimic real world scenarios.
 If a Toy Robot can't see toys as they exist in my house, I thought, what chance does it have to put them in the right bins?
 But it occured to me that while this impulse is correct for test set data, training and validation data should be easier to differentiate.
-In fact, they should be taken for the purpose of teaching the model to recognize the specific features that would allow it to differentiate one class from another in the wild. key identifying features should be emphasized in training images, not burried.
+In fact, they should be taken for the purpose of teaching the model to recognize the specific features that would allow it to differentiate one class from another in the wild.
+Key identifying features should be emphasized in training images, not burried.
 Care should also be taken to minimize bias, however.
 Some image datasets include real-world photographs alongside drawings, while others appear to have been carefully curated in laboratory like settings to minimize the effect of lighting or background bias.
 More data is better for generalization, although it takes more time to train.
 The 500 training images I used here make a decidedly "small" dataset.
 Before I add more images to my Toy Robot dataset for further development, I will carefully study best practices for creating image data sets.